WiTNY-Summer-Guild-2018/witny-summer-guild-2018.github.io/tuesday.md

   * (B) *Were you excited to come eat lunch in in Times Square today?*
   * (C) *What is your least favorite thing about restaurants in Times Square?*

-**In pairs:**

 * Which question do you like best?
 * Why?

-And a couple pairs will share...

-Next, an exercise about building your OWN questions to ask to help you dig into this challenge.

 #### Building new questions - A reference you can check out

 [A reference you can check out](building_qs.md)

 ### Asking & framing questions for "intercept testing"

-**OK, now, new pairs in your group!**

-This is your partner for question asking.
-The two of you will work together on the user research we're doing today, but when you come back from the user research, your whole team will swap around pairs and get to talk a little bit.

 **Pick your starting role:**